6.13. Regular Expression (Node/Proc Map) Support

 pmix_status_t PMIx_generate_ppn(const char *input, char **ppn);

 These return the encoded form as a plain char * and use the deprecated PMIX_REGEX data type (value 49).
-They remain because production launchers built against older releases still call them, and because the per-node process map is still carried internally in the string form.
-New code should prefer PMIx_generate_regex2.
+They remain purely for backward compatibility: production launchers built against older releases still call them, and still register namespaces with PMIX_REGEX-typed node and process maps, so both the symbols and the parsing path have to stay.

-All four entry points are thin wrappers in src/server/pmix_server.c that check pmix_globals.initialized and forward to the corresponding pmix_preg module function:
+All four entry points are thin wrappers in src/server/pmix_server_setup.c that check pmix_globals.initialized and forward to the corresponding pmix_preg function:

 PMIx_generate_regex -> pmix_preg.generate_node_regex